patrickjane/hss-skill/README.md

 An array of strings containing all intents the skill can handle.

+#### `shortDescription` (mandatory)

+A short description of your skill.
+Will be shown in the HSS registry skill list.

+#### `version` (optional)

+A string describing your skill's version.

+#### `language` (mandatory)

+A four-letter code string determining your skill's default language.

-## Base class methods
+## Base class

-In addition, `BaseSkill` provides several methods which aid in skill development.
+In addition, `BaseSkill` provides several methods and properties which aid in skill development.

+#### `BaseSkill.log`

+Logger object which can be used for logging.

+#### `BaseSkill.default_language`

+The default language as determined by the `BaseSkill` class (either from `skill.json` or the fallback `en_GB`).

+Can be changed by the skill implementation any time to affect the behaviour of the below mentioned methods.

 #### `def answer(session_id, site_id, response_message, lang)`

 The `answer`-method should be called after the intent has been fully handled.
 This method also allows to send a response-text, which will then be forwarded to the TTS the your voice assistant.

 The parameters `session_id` and `site_id` should be the ones provided by `handle`, while the `text` parameter shall be the text which shall be asked by the voice assistant.

+If the `lang` parameter is not given, `BaseSkill.default_language` will be used.

 #### `def followup(session_id, site_id, question, lang, intent_filter = None)`